-This can come about through having parents/caregivers with insecure attachment styles themselves (what you don’t know, you can’t model for your kids), postnatal depression, periods of parent/caregiver illness, periods of separation through absence or even death, or addiction, the effect is the same: insecure attachment, and attachment disorder.
+Whether you had parents/caregivers with insecure attachment styles themselves (what you don’t know, you can’t do for your kids), postnatal depression, periods of parent/caregiver illness, periods of separation through absence or even death, or addiction, the effect is the same: insecure attachment, and attachment disorder.

 The options open to you for overcoming attachment disorder depend on a few factors: what you’re willing to try, what resources you have available (especially time and money), and how far you’ve got in your process already.